MicrosoftDocs/entra-docs/docs/external-id/customers/reference-native-auth-email-otp.md

 ### Step 4: Authenticate and get token to sign in

 To continue with the flow, the app needs to make a request to the `/signup/v1.0/continue` endpoint to submit the required user attributes.
-Since we're submitting attributes, in the request, an `attributes` parameter is required, and the `grant_type` parameter must have a value *attributes*.
+Since we're submitting attributes, in the request, an `attributes` parameter is required, and the `grant_type` parameter's value is equal to *attributes*.

 Here's an example of the request(we present the example request in multiple lines for readability):